SwissSign-AG/RaApi/README.md

 * Get your Client, Service Account and API Key from [https://ra.swisssign.ch/account/my/SAAPIKeys] This key will be shared with all operators entitled to use your MPKI.
 * Use your API Key to generate a JWT Token for your session.
-* Retrieve your client uuid and products from [/v2/clients](https://github.com/SwissSign-AG/RaApi#search-for-clients-and-associated-products)
+* Retreive your client uuid and products from [/v2/clients](https://github.com/SwissSign-AG/RaApi#search-for-clients-and-associated-products)
 * Pre-Validate your domains (Optional, otherwise the individual certificate order has to be validated).
 Pre-validated domains are valid 13 Months.
   * Get a domain validation token: [/v2/client/domain/{clientReference}/register](https://github.com/SwissSign-AG/RaApi#register-client-domains)
   * Configure this token in your DNS